 Heating a family home can cost a small fortune and, like lots of people up and down the country, you might dread getting your energy bills.
-Particularly in winter when the colder weather strikes, you may find yourself paying a premium to keep your home warm and cosy.
+Particularly in winter when the colder weather strikes, you may find yourself paying a premium to keep your home warm and cozy.
 However, while there’s inevitably a cost to warming your property, it’s possible that you’re currently paying over the odds.
-If you think you might be wasting money, it’s worth asking yourself the following questions.

 Especially if you’ve got a million and one other issues to deal with, the thought of switching your energy supplier might be enough to bring you out in a cold sweat.
 This process may be easier and quicker than you think though, and it could save you some serious money.
 If you’ve not shopped around for a competitive energy tariff for some time, it’s well worth scouring the market for a better deal.

-Are your habits driving your energy bills higher?
+Are your daily habits driving your energy bills higher?

 Your habits around the home might be also adding to your heating bills.
 When it starts to get a little cold, do you find yourself automatically reaching for your heating controls rather than putting on an extra layer of clothing?
 If you do, it’s time to change your mindset.
 Also, you might want to turn down the temperature in rooms you don’t often use and it’s worth keeping your heating on at a lower temperature consistently during the winter rather than turning it on and off for blasts of heat.

 Heating your home will always require you to spend some money, but right now you might be shelling out significantly more than you need to.
-If you’re savvy and pay attention to tips like these, you could make major savings.
+When you have a spare moment go back and look over your options.